 If storing for longer than 24 hours, use an airtight container to store and leave at room temperature for about 15 to 30 minutes until softened.
 Transfer to a blender and add a little ice or a scoop of ice cream to thicken.

 Frequently Asked Questions

 Yes, you technically can.
-Prepare then freezer.
-Let thaw about 5-10 minutes at room temperature.
-Then you can blend them for a second to make them creamy again, and enjoy.
+Prepare then freeze.
+Let thaw for about 5-10 minutes at room temperature.
+Then blend until smooth and creamy, and enjoy.

 Yes, you can adjust the serving size on the recipe card below.
 Something to note is that you might want to use a smaller blender if you have one so it blends easily.